gleannyc/documentation/docs/docs/project-management/single-sign-on.md

 !!! note "Contact us"

     To initiate setup, contact us at [support@glean.io](mailto:support@glean.io).
-We'll provide specific instructions and a test environment for setting up Glean with the IdP if your choice.
+We'll provide specific instructions and a test environment for setting up Glean with the IdP of your choice.

 ## Setting up single sign-on